Khaled-Harthi/ElmNews/README.md

 # Elm News

 - This project uses a clean MVVM architecture
-- Jetpack Components such as Navigation and Paging
+- Jetpack Components:
+  - Navigation to navigate between different screens
+  - Paging to paginate results from db
 - Room db to offer offline support
 - Hilt for dependency injection
-- Automated Tests for Navigation Component
+- Automated Test for Navigation Component

+This project follows popular principles of the Android Architecture such as Single Activity App and using Room db as the single source of truth.